Diseases & Conditions

 4. Review your past attempts at quitting.
 Think about what worked and what did not.
 Consider what might have contributed to relapse and make changes accordingly.

-For more information on finding an effective path to recovery, check out Overcoming Addiction, a Special Health Report from Harvard Medical School.
+For more information on how to kick your addiction, check out Overcoming Addiction, a Special Health Report from Harvard Medical School.

 Disclaimer: